Apply for Financial Aid via FAFSA

 Based on your successful completion of the FAFSA, you may be eligible for:

-If you’re a resident of New York state and are or will be an undergraduate student, you’re eligible for Tuition Assistance Program (TAP) awards.
-After filing your FAFSA, you will be able to link directly to the TAP application from your FAFSA confirmation page.
+If you’re a resident of New York state and are or will be an undergraduate student, you MAY be eligible for Tuition Assistance Program (TAP) awards.
+After filing your FAFSA, you will be able to link directly to the TAP application from the FAFSA confirmation page.

 You must include Binghamton’s school codes or you will not be eligible for TAP.